Vivek-04022001/documentation/docs/backend/behaviors.md

 If we were to represent the behavior of choosing the correct outlet adapter in Plone, you would do the following.

 -   You need an outlet adapter for your Schuko plug.
-    1. You look at the outlet and see it is Type L.
+    1. You look at the outlet and see it's Type L.
     2. You look in your box containing different adapters and choose the correct outlet adapter to use.
     3. You plug that into the wall outlet.
     4. Finally, you can use your Schuko providing device on an Italian Type L outlet.